Hemanth1745/Blinkit_sales_analysis/README.md

 ## KPI REQUIRMENTS

 1.Total sales : the revenue generated from items sold.
- 2.average sales: the average revenue per sale 3.Number of items: the total count of different items sold.
+2.average sales: the average revenue per sale.
+3.Number of items: the total count of different items sold.
 4.Average Rating: the average customer rating for items sold.